 Known as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into Opening Ceremonies of local competitions.
 They also carry it into Special Olympics State, Provincial, National, Regional and World Games.
 There are over 97,000 law enforcement members that carry the “Flame of Hope” annually.
 The flame symbolizes courage and celebration of diversity uniting communities around the globe.

 As retired Chief Richard LaMunyon once said, “What started in 1981…as a flicker of hope for Special Olympics has now become a roaring flame of stability for Special Olympics athletes worldwide.”
-LETR is changing the future for people with intellectual disabilities.
-Through the LETR and Special Olympics partnership we are lighting the way for acceptance and inclusion.
+LETR is changing the world, one program at a time.